-Persons applying for railroad retirement benefits will be required to enroll in either the Direct Deposit program, which electronically transfers payments into an individual's checking or savings account, or the U.S. Department of the Treasury's Direct Express program, which electronically transfers Federal payments to an individual's Direct Express-issued Debit MasterCard®.
+Persons applying for railroad retirement benefits will be required to enroll in either the Direct Deposit program, which electronically transfers payments into an individual's checking or savings account, or the U.S. Department of the Treasury's Direct Express program, which electronically transfers Federal payments to an individual's Direct Express-issued Debit MasterCard[®].
 Enrollment waivers are available only under very limited conditions.

+Retroactivity of a retirement annuity application is limited to 1 year for disability annuities and 6 months for full age annuities.
+There is generally no retroactivity for reduced age annuities.
 Applicants for railroad retirement-survivor benefits can check with an RRB field office as to when they can expect their first payment.
-Customer service standards and progress reports are available in field offices and on the RRB's website.
+Customer service standards and progress reports are available at RRB.gov and in field offices.

-To expedite filing, applicants should contact an RRB field office for a pre-retirement consultation.
-Certain documents are required when filing a railroad retirement annuity application, such as:
+To expedite filing, applicants should contact an RRB field office to schedule a pre-retirement consultation with field staff who will review benefit requirements and answer questions.
+Certain documents are required when filing a railroad retirement annuity application, including: